 We begin with an egg.

 The process of using donor eggs can be extensive.
-You may have to wait 2 to 3 months to be matched with a donor, especially if you are looking for a donor with particular characteristics; donors from Black or Asian backgrounds are less common, for example.
-You can contact the CARE Fertility egg donor team for up-to-date information and guidance.
+You may have to wait 2 to 3 months to be matched with a donor, especially if you are looking for a donor with particular characteristics; donors from Black or Asian backgrounds are less easily available, for example.
+You can contact the Care Fertility egg donor team for up-to-date information and guidance.

 Once our team has matched you with an egg donor, we can begin IVF treatment to create your embryos.
 Our clinical teams will assist you during your appointment and answer any questions you may have about the creation of your embryos.
 If you are still searching for a surrogate or waiting to find one, we will create the embryos and have them ready for insemination once you have chosen a surrogate.

 In Vitro Fertilisation (IVF)

 IVF treatment includes a number of steps: